DIY Isotherm Ceiling Insulation.

 - Open the rolls and start in the corner.
 It is Important to cover the entire roof.

 - Then roll out the Isotherm Insulation and do not stretch as it will pull back with time.

 - Lay the Isotherm tightly between the beams leaving no gaps.

-- Firstly make sure when you are doing a DIY Isotherm installation that you do not cover downlights or transformers.
+- Firstly, make sure you do not cover downlights or transformers when you are doing a DIY Isotherm installation.
 Cut a 100 to 150mm hole in the Isotherm Insulation for the downlight to breathe.

 - Important to realize that Transformers are to be placed above the Roof Insulation.

 - All electric wires were possible must be placed above the Insulation.